la-haute-societe/craft-uptime-robot/README.md

 Once logged into your Uptime Robot account, you will be able to get your API key in the "My Settings" menu.

-In the lower right section of the page, you can click the "Show/hide it" link to reveal the API key, generate it and copy it.
+In the lower right section of the page, you can click the "Show/hide it" link to reveal the API key, generate and copy it.

 ![Logo](resources/img/uptime-robot-api-key.png)